grapa-dev/grapa/maintainers/IMPLEMENTATION/CORE_SYSTEM/PROPERTY_ASSIGNMENT_HACK_IMPLEMENTATION.md

 - `AddRawParameter()` - Creates the actual property in the target object

 ## Recent Fix
-The fix implemented in 2024 limits the hack to only `$OBJ`, `$LIST`, and `$TAG` types to prevent crashes from temporary object deletion on primitive and system types.
+The fix implemented in 2024 limits the hack to only `$OBJ`, `$GOBJ`, and `$TAG` types to prevent crashes from temporary object deletion on primitive and system types.